-The kettlebell swing is a complicated exercise, and to do it well requires many steps, many reps and much coaching.
+Kettlebell swing form can be hard to nail, and to do it well requires many steps, many reps and much coaching.
 Well…usually.

 This set of secret, simple, somewhat naughty cues can instantly morph a sad, squatty-looking swing — you know the one I’m talking about — into a much more skillful one.
 The cues involve Reese Witherspoon.

-But first, let’s talk about what’s probably going wrong, and what should be going right.
+But first, let’s talk about what’s probably going wrong and how to do a kettlebell swing (the right way).

 The Unsuccessful Swinger…

 - does a squat instead of a hip hinge.

 - sinks the kettlebell handle below the knees at the bottom of the swing.

 - raises the kettlebell in front of herself using the muscles of the shoulders.

 - has squishy guts in the top position.

 - is usually sporting a slightly baffled expression.